Norwich cockeys: Great Cockey

 The Great Cockey had a probable source, known as Jakkes or Jack's Pit, a spring on Ber Street's southern escarpment, now on the junction between Surrey Street and All Saints Green.
 Other sources state that the river arose just inside the city walls.
-Either way, it continued down the major valley through the parishes of St Stephen and St Peter Mancroft, and between the city's castle and great marketplace, by flowing north along what is now the Back of the Inns or London Lane, west along the former Cockey Lane, and north again through St Andrew's and St John Maddermarket.
+Either way, it continued down the major valley through the parishes of St Stephen and St Peter Mancroft, and between the city's castle and great marketplace, by flowing north along what is now the Back of the Inns or London Lane, west along the what in c.
+1720 was known as Cockey Lane, now Little London Street, and north again through St Andrew's and St John Maddermarket.
 The stream then flows into the Wensum immediately upstream of St George's Bridge.

 It is more defined in records than other cockeys, partly due to its size and also partly due to its use as a boundary.
 It was used in early deeds as the abuttal to several properties, being the eastern boundary of multiple properties of Jews in the 13th century.
 Bridges existed over the Great Cockey on St Andrew's Street as well as on London Street; the latter of these is documented in a 1365/6 deed and was named Kokeiebrigg.
+The parish boundary between All Saints' and St Stephen's parishes was formed by this cockey, as was the northern part of the east boundary of St Peter Mancroft parish.
+The west boundary of St Andrew's parish followed the line of the Great Cockey from St Andrew's Street until it flowed into the Wensum, forming this boundary with St John Maddermarket after c.
+1551 when St Crowche's parish was divided between St John's and St Andrew's. and this may have also been the case for St Christopher's parish.
 The construction of the Dominican friary near the south bank of the Wensum included the infilling of this side of the river margin where the Great Cockey would have entered the Wensum, and this infilling possibly contained its flow.
 In the early Tudor period, a grate at the 'head' of the Great Cockey was replaced by a new large iron grate.
 The stream now has the most obvious of the culvert outflows, through a grill in the river wall.
 In 1962, its culvert was broken by development on Castle Street, leading to localised flooding.